-Holiday anxiety involves feeling worried and panicky as the festive season looms ever closer.
+Holiday anxiety involves feeling worried and panicky as a festive season looms, or a trip away.
+And it means having increasingly illogical thinking.
 Other symptoms can include:

 How can you tell it’s anxiety and not just stress?

 While both stress and anxiety can have similar symptoms, stress has an obvious trigger.
-An event or experience has thrown you into overwhelm.
+An event or experience has thrown you into overwhelm and if you deal with it, the stress lifts.
 Anxiety is less logic.
-It can hit even without an identifiable cause.
+It can hit even without an identifiable cause or just grow no matter what steps you take.
 This means it can feel far more out-of-control than stress.

 Stress can, however, trigger anxiety.
-This might be why the holidays, with the stress of office parties, present buying, and family gatherings, is a perfect recipe for anxiety.
+This might be why holidays, with the stress of the kids around, or extended family get togethers, is a perfect recipe for anxiety.

 [For more clarification, read our piece on anxiety vs. stress.]